 To adjust energy balance, AMPK regulates:

 Due to its central roles in the uptake and metabolism of glucose and fatty acids, AMPK is an important pharmacological target for the treatment of diabetes and obesity.
-Moreover, AMPK activation restrains the growth and metabolism of tumor cells and has thus become an exciting new target for cancer therapy.
-In this project we strive to determine the structural mechanisms of AMPK regulation by direct binding of AMP, ADP, ATP, drugs, and glycogen, in order to provide a structural framework for the rational design of new therapeutic AMPK modulators.
+Moreover, AMPK functions context-dependently either as a tumor suppressor or an oncogene, and has therefore also become a potential new target for cancer therapy.
+We have determined structures of the holo-AMPK complex in different activity states and mechanisms of AMPK activation (Li et al 2015), coordinated adenine nucleotide sensing (Gu et al 2017) and AMPK activation by pharmacological AMPK activators (Gu et al 2017; Gu et al 2018).
+The long-term goal of this project is to develop an understanding of the different levels of AMPK regulation by direct binding of AMP, ADP, ATP and drugs in order to provide a structural framework for the rational design of new therapeutic AMPK modulators.

 Our interest in plant hormone signaling began in 2009, when we determined the structural mechanism by which reception of the plant hormone abscisic acid (ABA) is coupled to inhibition of PP2C protein phosphatases (cover article in Nature, featured as one of the Top 10 Breakthroughs of 2009 by Science and one of the Top 10 Signaling Breakthroughs by Science Signaling).
 In subsequent work, we identified the structural mechanisms of how PP2Cs inhibit AMPK-related kinases both catalytically and sterically (Soon FF et al 2012), how relief of inhibition allows kinase autoactivation (Ng et al 2011), and the mechanism of receptor antagonism (Melcher et al 2010).